 Average Land Area/House Square Feet

-The standard size of waterfront residential properties in the Venetian Islands is 10,500 square feet.
+The standard size of waterfront residential lots in the Venetian Islands is 10,500 square feet.
 Non-waterfront residences have an average lot size of 7,500.

 Common Property Types or House Styles

-Residential properties in Di Lido Island, San Marino Island, and Rivo Alto Island are waterfront and inland single-family homes.
-In Belle Isle, apartment buildings, condominiums, and co-ops built in the 1950s dominate the real estate market.
-There are also waterfront and inland homes along the Farrey Lane of Belle Isle.
+Residential properties in San Marco Island, Di Lido Island, San Marino Island, and Rivo Alto Island are waterfront and inland single-family homes.
+In Belle Isle, waterfront apartment buildings, condominiums, and co-ops built in the 1950s dominate the real estate market.
+There are also waterfront and inland single-family homes along the Farrey Lane of Belle Isle.
+On Biscayne Island, you’ll find waterfront and non-waterfront single-family homes, condominiums, and coops.

 Average Market Pricing

 Most Venetian Islands homes for sale cost more than $1 million.
-Rivo Alto Island homes have an average listing price of $8,986,363 while San Marino Island residences have an average listing price of $8,256,555.
-Di Lido Island has an average listing price of $7,540,882.
-Meanwhile, the price range in Belle Isle is $296,000 to $2.5 million.
+Rivo Alto Island homes have an average listing price of around $6,200,000 while San Marino Island residences have an average listing price of more than $10 million.
+Di Lido Island has an average listing price of around $5.3 million.
+Meanwhile, the price range in Belle Isle is $296,000 to over $5 million.

 Common Design, Construction, or Architectural Types

-Venetian Islands real estate have a variety of architectural designs.
+Venetian Islands real estate comes in a variety of architectural designs.
 The most common styles are Mediterranean Revival, Modern, and Retro Chic.
-Belle Isle also features mid-century-style properties built from the 1970s until the early 2000s.
+Belle Isle also features mid-century-style properties built from the 1970s to the early 2000s.

 The Venetian Islands are attractive to business executives, high-profile entrepreneurs, rich retirees, socialites, and top celebrities.
 These include JC Penney, Arne Quinze, Barbara Becker, Paulina Rubio, and Susana Gimenez.